LaurieQiu/LaurieQiu.github.io/_posts/2021-06-13-ryuichi-sakamoto.md

-Reading these also brighten me up:
+Reading these also brightens me up:

 [Sonic Memories: A Conversation with Ryuichi Sakamoto](https://www.criterion.com/current/posts/4625-sonic-memories-a-conversation-with-ryuichi-sakamoto)